2023 Triple Crown Betting, Odds, and Favorites

 The Triple Crown Trophy, commissioned in 1950, is awarded to the horse that wins all three of the Grade 1 horse races in the series.

 13 horses have been crowned Triple Crown winner, beginning with Sir Barton in 1919 and most recently Justify in 2018.
-As of 2023, American Pharoah and Justify are the only living Triple Crown winners and the former is the only horse to have also won the Breeders' Cup Classic in the same year, a feat now known as the Grand Slam.
+As of 2023, Justify is the only living Triple Crown winner.
+Fellow Triple Crown winner American Pharoah is the only horse to have also won the Breeders' Cup Classic in the same year (2015), a feat now known as the Grand Slam.

 Each Triple Crown race is open to both Colts and fillies.
 Although fillies have won each of the individual Triple Crown races, none has won the Triple Crown itself.
 Geldings have won each of the individual races, but like fillies, no gelding has ever won the Triple Crown.
 The closest was Funny Cide, who won the Derby and the Preakness in 2003.